 A Family Favorite

-“Today” show health expert Joy Bauer shares a lighter holiday recipe that reminds her of her grandmother.
+“Today” show health expert Joy Bauer shares her healthy twist on a classic holiday recipe that reminds her of her grandmother.

 - Provide people with suggestions for useful and enjoyable gifts for the person, such as an identification bracelet or membership in a wandering response service.
 Or, suggest comfortable, easy-to-remove clothing; favorite music; photo albums of family and friends; or favorite treats.